Salma-Jamal/Data-Science-Big-Data-tools/README.md

 * Lab04: Some data pre-processing methods and techniques on a skin cancer dataset.
 * Lab05: Kmeans Clustring Algorithm practice.
 * Lab06: Decision Tree Algorithm practice.
+* Lab07: Overview of Hadoop Storage and processing components.